Story published in The Ellsworth American, 1/9/2015

 Scott traveled frequently with Honeywell and Consolidated Edison and preferred staying at inns, often returning to the same bed and breakfasts in his frequent trips to the Midwest.

-“I would fly into Chicago and then it was Columbus, Cincinnati, Cleveland, once a month,” he said.
+“I would fly into visit clients and operational offices once a month,” he said.
 “The bed and breakfasts were easy and comfortable.”

 The couple decided they wanted a business in their next stage of life that was more personable and an inn seemed to meet all the requirements.

-Scott and Cherrie had been looking for a bed and breakfast for more than a year when they discovered Elsa’s online.
+Scott and Cherrie had been looking for a bed and breakfast for more than a year when they discovered Elsa’s.

 The plan is for Scott to operate the inn while Cherrie works from home.

-“This winter, as you drive by Elsa’s, you may see her at her desk in the window of Julie’s Room,” Scott said.
+“This winter, as you drive by Elsa’s, you may see her at her desk in the window,” Scott said.
 “ADP’s willingness to allow Cherrie to work from home allowed us to make this move.”